jross365/Invoke-7Zip/.github/README.md

 Create-Archive -Source D:\downloads.tar -ArchiveFile D:\downloads.tar.bz2 -BZip2 -VolumeSize 4G
 ```

-### Parameters
+### General Parameters
-**Note:** All parameters are explicitly positional.
-This is to make the parameter order more coherent and to make tab-completion easier.
+All parameters are explicitly positional to make the parameter order more coherent and to simplify tab-completion.

 #### **-Source**
 The file or directory you wish to add to an archive.